How to Connect Mac to PC for Remote Desktop Screen Share

 Remote PC Access from Mac via DeskIn App

-One of the most direct ways to connect Mac to PC remote desktop screen share is by enabling macOS's built-in Screen Sharing feature and accessing it from Windows using a VNC viewer. macOS uses the VNC protocol (Virtual Network Computing), which is supported by many free and paid apps on Windows.
+One of the most direct ways to connect a Mac to a PC for remote desktop screen share is by enabling macOS's built-in Screen Sharing feature and accessing it from Windows using a VNC viewer. macOS's built-in Screen Sharing uses VNC, making it accessible via many free remote desktop softwares.
+VNC Viewer offers a basic, cross-platform way for remote access to a Mac from Windows (and Linux).

 Step 1.
 Enable Screen Sharing on Mac